 c/o NY State Summer Writers Institute

 Saratoga Springs, NY 12866-1632

 Yes.
-In May or early June we’ll be sending you a letter of more detailed information about check-in and submission of the manuscripts that you want to be critiqued in your workshop(s).
-This letter will arrive by either Email or Postal mail, so be sure we have current addresses for you and be ready to follow the important instructions enclosed.
+In May, we’ll be sending all enrolled students a letter with more detailed information about check-in, and instructions on how to submit the manuscript(s) that you want to be reviewed in your workshop(s).
+This letter will arrive by Email, so be sure we have a current address for you and be ready to follow the important instructions enclosed.